YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLNOXENDIAN
 --------------------

-REPLNOXENDIAN, SSSS side is running on a GT.M version that does not support cross-endian replication.
-Upgrade the SSSS side to at least V5.3-003 to support cross-endian replication.
+REPLNOXENDIAN, SSSS side is running on a YottaDB version that does not support cross-endian replication.
 Cannot continue.

-MUPIP Error: The originating or the replicating instance in a cross-endian replication environment issue this error when a replication startup detects that the other side is running on a YottaDB/GT.M version without needed cross-endian support.
+MUPIP Error: The originating or the replicating instance in a cross-endian replication environment issue this error when a replication startup detects that the other side is running on a YottaDB version without needed cross-endian support.

 Action: Upgrade the instance for which the error was reported to a version with support for cross-endian replication.